ToolJet/ToolJet/docs/docs/setup/env-vars.md

 | -------------------------- | ----------------- |
 | ENABLE_MARKETPLACE_FEATURE | `true` or `false` |

-#### Enable Marketplace plugin developement mode ( optional )
+#### Enable Marketplace plugin development mode ( optional )

-Use this environment variable to enable/disable the developement mode that allows developers to build the plugin.
+Use this environment variable to enable/disable the development mode that allows developers to build the plugin.

 | variable                   | value             |
 | -------------------------- | ----------------- |